m-dadej/m-dadej.github.io/_pages/data_viz.md

 permalink: /data_viz/
 author_profile: true
 ---
 Here are some of the data visualizations i made.
 I have done them in R with ggplot2 library.
-These are my favourite tools for data viz.

 If you want a code feel free to contact me, as i usually dont keep them on my github.

-You may find more charts on my [twitter](https://twitter.com/mateusz_dadej).

-I keep them here for my own purpose, as a sort of library.

 ![](/images/data_viz/hold_time_rets.svg)